 "Gentlemen," I said as I surveyed the room, "do we all understand our assignments?"
 Thirteen heads nodded affirmatively, then I heard thirteen hearty "YESSIR's!" from each member of the squad.
 "All right, then," I said.
 "Let's do it!
 On your feet!"

 As we marched out to our transport, a CH-53E helicopter, I went over the mission orders once again in my mind—a simple mission to knock out a Soviet command and control bunker in Eastern Czechoslovakia.
-Piece of cake, I said to myself as I felt the transport rise into the air, and my mind was drawn back to a night some sixteen years earlier.
+Piece of cake.
+I felt the transport rise into the air, and my mind was drawn back to a night some sixteen years earlier.

 "I'm not leaving without you, Sinj!"
 My younger brother, Stringfellow Hawke, shouted as the NVA opened fire on our position.

 I saw String still hesitating.
-"That's an ORDER!"
+"That's an ORDER, goddammit!"
 I shouted in my most authoritative voice.
 "You hear me?"

 "Yes SIR," String shouted back, and I heard the helicopter lift into the darkness, even as NVA troops surrounded us.
 We surrendered peacefully, hoping that they would go easy on us.

-But they didn't, I said to myself as I remembered the three months of torture that followed—beatings almost every night, bamboo shoots under the fingernails...basically everything you ever heard of in an old war movie.
+But they didn't.
+I felt myself wincing as I remembered the three months of torture that followed—beatings almost every night, bamboo shoots under the fingernails...basically everything you ever heard of in an old war movie.
 I had seriously begun thinking we'd never get out of there alive...and then the raid happened.
 I remember it like it was yesterday—we were being led back to our cells after yet another round of torture when the first bombs went off.
 What the hell?
-I asked myself as I ran for cover, then saw a group of what appeared to be U.S. Army Special Forces Commandos fast-rappelling out of a helicopter.
+I ran for cover, then saw a group of what appeared to be U.S. Army Special Forces Commandos fast-rappelling out of a helicopter.

 "Saint John Hawke?" the lead trooper demanded.